l-bamf/automaTTim/README.md

 # AutomaTTim
 Using my software skills for [evil](https://www.youtube.com/watch?v=MNt3-rX6pbo)...

+This project is no longer maintained as of 16/11/2022.
+The chromedriver will gradually drift out of date, and the promotional website is no longer accessible.

 ## Premise
 Arnotts is currently running a promotional campaign wherein three specially marked TimTam packets contain a little lamp worth one wish ($100,000), ala Aladdin.